Agaves & Arids

 Our bamboos are propagated and grown by us and are therefore of better quality and constitution than those you might find in your local garden centre or DIY store.
 We have been growing bamboos for years, so if you have any questions, queries or doubts about which bamboo is the most suited to you and your garden , then please do not hesitate to give us a ring at the nursery and we will be more than happy to help you.

 Phyllostachys nigra or the Black Bamboo has to be the most popular and best known of all bamboos.
-The jet black canes reach around 4 or 5 metres in height and are covered in masses of lush green dainty leaves.
-The best situation for the black bamboo ...
+The shiny jet black canes reach can reach to 4 or 5 metres in height and are covered in masses of lush green dainty leaves.
+The black bamboo is probably...

 Golden Variegated Bamboo